Nodes and Clusters

 Note:

-*Though only two API Gateway instances are sufficient, Software AG recommends the usage of three instances.
-If you use only two API Gateway instances, then you must have an additional API Gateway Data Store instance (Elasticsearch).
+API Gateway instances, then you must have an additional API Gateway Data Store instance (Elasticsearch).
 The three Elasticsearch instances are required to form a proper Elasticsearch cluster to avoid split-brain scenario.

-*If you have API Gateway Advanced Edition instances, clustering the API Gateway instances requires clustering of Elasticsearch and clustering of API Gateway nodes using Terracotta.
+API Gateway instances requires clustering of Elasticsearch and clustering of

-*If you have API Gateway Standard Edition instances, you do not require clustering for API Gateway and Elasticsearch.
+API Gateway and Elasticsearch.
 You must configure each of the API Gateway nodes independently.

 When you use one Terracotta server for multiple product clusters (for example, API Gateway cluster, Integration Server cluster) in parallel, provide unique names for each cluster in order to avoid conflicts.